Jon Berti Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to surrender the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Guardians pitchers combine to allow 18 home runs (0.9 per game), the eighth-fewest in the league.

-- The Guardians will send Plesac (1-0) to make his fourth start of the season.
-He is 1-0 with a 6.92 ERA and eight strikeouts in 13 2/3 innings pitched.
+- Bieber gets the start for the Guardians, his fifth of the season.
+He is 1-0 with a 2.88 ERA and 18 strikeouts in 25 2/3 innings pitched.

-- His most recent time out came on Saturday against the Washington Nationals, when the right-hander threw five innings, surrendering two earned runs while allowing seven hits.
+- The right-hander last appeared on Sunday against the Washington Nationals, when he went six innings, allowing three earned runs while giving up nine hits.

-- The 28-year-old has a 6.92 ERA and 5.5 strikeouts per nine innings in three games this season, while giving up a batting average of .328 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.